AirTrain Newark: Rolling stock

 AirTrain Newark operates using 18 Von Roll Mk III trainsets, each train consisting of 6 cars.
-Automated announcements onboard the trains announce the stations and the airlines and connections available at the given station – in addition to various other messages; the announcements are recorded by former traffic reporter Bernie Wagenblast.
+Each set travels up to 20 mph along the line.
 The fleet originally consisted of 12 six-car trains, but an additional six trainsets – also six cars in length – were eventually added, bringing the total number of trainsets to 18.

-Trains travel up to 20 mph along the line.

-Future
+Pre-recorded announcements onboard the trains announce the stations and the airlines and connections available at the given station – in addition to various other messages; the announcements are recorded by former traffic reporter Bernie Wagenblast.

 Upon the completion of the replacement AirTrain Newark system in 2030, the current Von Roll Mk III monorail trainsets will be retired and replaced by cable-driven trainsets manufactured by Doppelmayr.